entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

-192. Spiracular notch :(0) absent; (1)present.
+192. Spiracular notch: absent(0); present(1).
-> The spiracular notch between the postorbital plate and the dorsal margin of suborbital plate is present in some Incisoscutoidea, such as *Torosteus*, *Harrytoombsia*, and *Mcnamaraspis*.
+> - The spiracular notch between the postorbital plate and the dorsal margin of suborbital plate is present in some Incisoscutoidea, such as *Torosteus*, *Harrytoombsia*, and *Mcnamaraspis*.
 The spiracular notch of *Mcnamaraspis* is closed by short contact between the suborbital and postorbital plates.

-193. Cutaneous sensory organ pit on the postsuborbital plate :(0)absent; (1)present.
+193. Cutaneous sensory organ pit on the postsuborbital plate: absent(0); present(1).

-194. Cutaneous sensory organ pit on the suborbital plate :(0)absent; (1)present.
+194. Cutaneous sensory organ pit on the suborbital plate: absent(0); present(1).
-> Within arthrodires, cutaneous sensory organ pits aremost commonly found on the suborbital and postsubor-bital plates of eubrachythoracid arthrodires: the suborbitaland postsuborbital plates ofCoccosteus(Stensi€o 1963;Fig. 5B),Watsonosteus(Miles & Westoll 1962),Goodradig-beeon(White 1978),Torosteus(Gardiner & Miles 1990) andPlourdosteus(Ørvig 1960) and the postsuborbital plate ofHarrytoombsia(Miles  &  Dennis  1979),Mcnamaraspis(Long 1995),Simosteus(Dennis & Miles 1982),Com-pagopiscis(Gardiner & Miles 1994),Dickosteus(Miles &Westoll 1962) andKimberleyichthyes(Dennis-Bryan &Miles 1983).
+> - Within arthrodires, cutaneous sensory organ pits aremost commonly found on the suborbital and postsubor-bital plates of eubrachythoracid arthrodires: the suborbitaland postsuborbital plates ofCoccosteus(Stensi€o 1963;Fig. 5B),Watsonosteus(Miles & Westoll 1962),Goodradig-beeon(White 1978),Torosteus(Gardiner & Miles 1990) andPlourdosteus(Ørvig 1960) and the postsuborbital plate ofHarrytoombsia(Miles  &  Dennis  1979),Mcnamaraspis(Long 1995),Simosteus(Dennis & Miles 1982),Com-pagopiscis(Gardiner & Miles 1994),Dickosteus(Miles &Westoll 1962) andKimberleyichthyes(Dennis-Bryan &Miles 1983).

-195.Supraorbital crista: (0)absent; (1)present.
+195.Supraorbital crista: absent(0); present(1).
-> The supraorbital crista is present in *Arenipiscus*,*Dhanguura*, and *Exutaspis*.
+> - The supraorbital crista is present in *Arenipiscus*,*Dhanguura*, and *Exutaspis*.

-196. ADL overlapped by the PL:(0)absent;(1)present.
+196. ADL overlapped by the PL: absent(0); present(1).
 > Long et al. (2014).
+>
-This character is possibly the synapomorphy of Parabuchanosteidae.
+> - This character is possibly the synapomorphy of Parabuchanosteidae.
 This condition is also present in *Herasmius dayi*.

-197. Central sensory canals : separate (0); meet posteriorly (1).
+197. Central sensory canals: separate (0); meet posteriorly (1).
->   Central sensory canals meet posterioly on central plates in *Watsonosteus* and *Dickosteus*.
+> - Central sensory canals meet posterioly on central plates in *Watsonosteus* and *Dickosteus*.

+## References